 Like one friend said, it took me 20 years for a diagnosis – maybe it wouldn’t have taken so long if I had seen a commercial similar to this one.
 If it can help just one woman begin to search for answers, it’s awesome.

 So, I checked out their webpage, SpeakEndo.com and watched the recent TV ad.
 If you haven’t seen it, you can watch it here.
+In late August 2018, a new commercial was released, which you can watch here.
 I thought it was wonderful for encouraging women to be open and honest about their pain symptoms.
 Periods aren’t embarrassing – just tell your doctor so they can make sure everything is okay.
 They won’t know something is wrong if you don’t speak up!
 Embrace that personal power and self-advocacy!!

 SpeakEndo also creates a community for women to share stories, bond, and learn together.
 It also provides resources on how to prepare for an appointment with a physician to discuss Endometriosis.
 And it gets better: for every person who signs up on SpeakEndo, a donation is made to the Endometriosis Foundation of America; although it doesn’t state what that donation amount is.

 Then I did some digging.
 And please understand: this is an expression of my opinion.
 I developed it based on gut feelings and what little internet information I could find.
 Purely my opinion.
 Please feel free to do your own research, digging, and thinking: